anholt/libepoxy/README.md

 shared and static libraries (by default only shared library is built).
 It also supports building and running tests, both for the static and the shared library.

-Building with CMake should be as simple as:
+Building with CMake should be as simple as running:

     cd <my-build_dir>
-    cmake <my-source-dir>
+    cmake -G <my-generator> <my-source-dir>

-And then build the project, depending on the type of your toolset, e.g. for Unix type "make", and for MSVC open the solution in Visual studio and build the solution.
+(run "cmake -h" see a list of possible generators).
+Then, to build the project, depending on the type of generator you use, e.g. for Unix type "make", and for MSVC open the solution in Visual studio and build the solution.

+* NOTE: To build for 64 bit with MSVC add " Win64" to the generator name, e.g.
+  "Visual studio 14 2015 Win64".

 * To rebuild the generated headers from the specs, add "-DEPOXY_REBUILD_FROM_SPECS=ON" to the "cmake" invocation.